Skip to main content

 Belief.

 You have to believe change is possible.
-Not in a motivational poster way.
 In a "someone who was exactly where I am actually made it to the other side" way.
-That's why we work with founders, not theorize about them.
+That's why we work specifically with founders.
 We've been the founder who was stuck.

 A proven plan.

-Inspiration without structure is just a good feeling that fades by Tuesday.
+Inspiration without structure is just a good feeling that fades .
 You need a framework that's been tested on real businesses, with real outcomes, by people who've done it more than once.
-That's what the 8 Drivers of Value and the Value Builder System provide.
+That's what the 8 Drivers of Value and the Value Acceleration Methodology we offer provides.

 Accountability.

 This is the one nobody wants to hear.
-You will not do the hard stuff alone.
+You will not do the hard stuff alone at the level you would with us in your corner.
 You will avoid it, rationalize it, and convince yourself you'll get to it next month.
 You need someone in your corner who cares about you enough to tell you the truth and won't let you off the hook.
-That's what we do.
+That's precisely what we do.

 Beliefs, Plans, and Accountability triangle